Incentives and Costs

 The Section 48 ITC includes “direct pay” for nontaxable entities, which means that nonprofits, co-ops, and local governments will be able to benefit from the tax credit and deploy more community solar.

 If you subscribe to a community solar project, you’re ineligible for the consumer-facing 25D tax credit.
-However, the developer of the community solar project (including utilities, nonprofits, co-ops, and local governments) is eligible for the supplier-facing Section 48 investment tax credit.
+However, the developer of the community solar project (including utilities, nonprofits, co-ops, and local governments) is eligible for the supplier-facing Section 48 investment tax credit (ITC).
+Community solar and leased rooftop solar developers may be able to access additional 10% or 20% bonuses for projects located in and serving low-income and energy communities.
 So even though you can’t get the tax credit directly, the cost of the project will be lower, which will end up reducing your costs and saving you money.

 All the details